 Avoiding Taxation Using an Ownership Transfer

-If you want your life insurance to avoid taxes, you must transfer it to another person or entity before you die.
+If you want your life insurance to avoid taxes, transfer it to another person or entity before you die.

 Ownership Transfer Guidelines